Charles Douglass: The mysterious "laff box"

-Before TV, audiences often experienced comedy in the presence of other audience members.
+Before radio and television, audiences almost always experienced comedic productions in groups.
 Television producers attempted to recreate this atmosphere in the early days by introducing laughter or other crowd reactions into the soundtrack of TV programs.
 However, live audiences could not be relied upon to laugh at the correct moment.
 Douglass noticed this problem, and decided to remedy the situation.
 If a joke did not get the desired chuckle, Douglass inserted additional laughter.
 If the live audience chuckled too long, Douglass gradually muted the laughter.
 This editing technique became known as "sweetening," in which pre-recorded laughter is used to augment the response of the real studio audience if they did not react as desired.

 At first, Douglass's technique was used sparingly on live shows like The Jack Benny Program; as a result, its invention went unnoticed.
 By the end of the 1950s, live comedy transitioned from film to videotape, which allowed for editing during post-production.
 By editing a prerecorded live show, bumps and gaps were present in the soundtrack.
 Douglass was called upon to "bridge" or "fill" these gaps.
 Both performers and producers gradually began to realize the power behind prerecorded laughter.
 Comedian Milton Berle, while witnessing a post-production editing session, once said, "as long as we are here, this joke didn't get all that we wanted."
 After Douglass inserted a guffaw after a failed joke, Berle reportedly commented, "See?
 I told you it was funny."
 Douglass went from enhancing soundtracks to orchestrating audience reactions.

 By the early 1960s, the recording of TV sitcoms before audiences had fallen out of fashion, and Douglass was employed to simulate audience response for entire programs.
 Shows like Bewitched, The Munsters and The Beverly Hillbillies are virtually showcases of Douglass' editing work.
 Low-key shows, like The Andy Griffith Show, The Brady Bunch and My Three Sons, had less raucous laugh tracks, but were entirely fabricated post-production.
 The practice of simulating an audience reaction was controversial from the beginning, but it became standard practice and a commodity in the industry.